lastrust/boilerplate-for-nft/README.md

 These JSON and images can be created manually, but there is a useful tool called hashlips that can be used to create generative NFT.

+The basic generative NFT is created by creating multiple images, one for each layer of background color, hat, etc., and combining them. hashlips is a tool that makes it easy to do this.

 https://github.com/HashLips/hashlips_art_engine

 We will use this repository, so download it.